How to Get an Indiana Business License

 • And more!

-First, you’ll need to get your Employee Identification Number, or EIN.
-To apply for it, head over to the IRS website.
-Regardless of what type of business entity you have (LLC, partnership, etc.), you’ll need an EIN.
-This also is required for those filing taxes as a sole proprietor, unless you don’t have employees.
+First, you must get your Employee Identification Number, or EIN.
+To apply for it, head over to the IRS website3.
+You’ll need an EIN if you have an Indiana LLC, a partnership, or another business entity.
+This is also required for those filing taxes as a sole proprietor unless you don’t have employees.

-If you think you might bring on employees for your small business one day, we suggest getting your EIN.
+If you think you might bring on employees for your small business one day, we suggest getting your state of Indiana EIN.

-2. Register and apply with the state or your county.
+2. Register and apply with your state or your county.

-3. Check with the local county unless you’re an LLC or Corporation.
+3. Check with the local county unless you’re an Indiana LLC or Corporation.

-While the state of Indiana doesn’t have a general business license, some counties require you to have an Indiana business license.
-Regardless of your business entity type, after registering your business, we suggest following up with your local county to see if you need a business license or permits.
+While Indiana doesn’t have a general business license, some counties require Indiana business licenses and permits.
+Regardless of your business entity type, we suggest following up with your local county to see if you need an Indiana business license or permits after registering your business.

-Before applying with a specific city or county, be prepared by having all relevant information on hand if needed, such as: your EIN, business name and address, driver’s license number, Certificate of Insurance (COI), etc.
+Before applying with a specific city or county, be prepared by having all relevant information on hand if needed, such as your EIN, business name and address, driver’s license number, Certificate of Liability Insurance form, etc.

 Keep in mind that each city or county may require you to have a business license, depending on your profession or trade.
 They also may require you to have a professional license, which is a different license altogether.
-You can look into registering for a professional license with Indiana’s Professional Licensing Agency (PLA) here.
+You can learn more about Indiana’s professional licensing requirements by visiting the Indiana Professional Licensing Agency website2.

-If your business sells goods/products, you’ll need an Indiana Retail Merchant Certificate in order to purchase goods at wholesale prices and to collect sales tax on what you sell.
-This can be accessed at INbiz.com and typically costs $25; it remains valid as long as you own the business and your Federal Identification Number stays the same.
+If your business sells goods/products, you’ll need an Indiana Retail Merchant Certificate to purchase goods at wholesale prices and collect sales tax on what you sell.
+This can be accessed at INbiz.com and typically costs $25; it remains valid as long as you own the business and your state of Indiana EIN stays the same.

 4. Pay for your license and wait for processing.